Canon 1D Mark II vs Leica M10

 Feature comparison: Canon 1D Mark II vs Leica M10

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark II and the M10 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the M10 has a higher magnification than the one of the 1D Mark II (0.73x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Leica M10 along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark II, but is missing on the M10 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.